mathesar-foundation/mathesar-wiki/design/specs/table-creation-controls.md

 Once the table creation process is over, the table name input is hidden while the table label remains.
 Clicking on the table label will show the input again.

 # Review Notes
+## Fixed Headers for Overflowing Content
+Controls that are located in headers must remain accessible to users at all times.
+When a list of items grows more extensive than the space available, the headers must remain fixed, and the list of items will scroll vertically.